ernesto-elsaesser/WebArchiver/README.md

 ## Installation

 This repository is a Swift Package Manager package.
-Use Xcode to add it as a dependency.
-Or simply copy and paste the 4 source files into your project.
+Use Xcode to add it as a dependency via `https://github.com/ernesto-elsaesser/WebArchiver`.

 ## Motivation